Char Siu (Chinese BBQ Pork). Delicious, charred, sweet, and savory barbeque pork with a Chinese five spice flavor.

 Broil it for 5 minutes by raising the temperature to 500 degrees F until the edges become charred.
 Make sure the internal temperature of the pork reaches 145 degrees F.

-Remove from the oven and allow this to rest for 10-15 minutes before slicing against the grain.
+Remove from the oven and allow this to rest for 10-15 minutes before slicing against the grain on a 45-degree angle for a tender cut.

 FAQ